Fragments of Horror: Plot

 Kaoru Koketsu is a devoted fan of the novelist Magami Nanakuse, who is known for the unique quirks that she endows her characters with.
 Kaoru prides herself on supposedly having quirks similar to Nanakuse's characters and imitates them for weeks at a time after reading Nanakuse’s works.
 After sending the author a letter, she is invited to meet her at her home, where she is unpleasantly surprised to find that Nanakuse is, in fact, a loud-mouthed, mean-spirited, cross-dressing man, who accuses her of being a "quirk faker".
 Despite the rather brash nature of this meeting, Kaoru agrees to join Nanakuse for drinks, eventually drinking so much that she passes out from alcohol intoxication, after which Nanakuse imprisons her in a dungeon under the house.
 In a meeting with the Town Association, Nanakuse explains that she had moved to the town because of its supernatural past; the land having been supposedly used for both burials and rituals of a supernatural and demonic nature.
 Kaoru awakens to find herself trapped in a cell, surrounded by people exhibiting various quirks.
 Nanakuse arrives and reveals that she takes her inspiration from the quirks developed by the people she keeps imprisoned there in the darkness and hopes that Kaoru will develop one that she has never seen before.
-Panic and eventually going insane, Kaoru resolves not to move to keep from developing one from her surroundings and the repetitive movements of those around her.
+Unable to escape, Kaoru resolves not to move to keep from developing one from her surroundings and the repetitive movements of those around her.
 Three days later, Nanakuse enters her cell to find that she has become completely rigid and unable to move, her face contorted into a grotesque and deformed expression as a result of attempting to resist the urge to develop a quirk.
 Having thrilled by Kaoru due to her grotesque appearance, Nanakuse declares that it's the most extreme "quirk" she has ever seen and uses this as the basis of a novel titled Ultimate Quirk before placing Kaoru in a glass case and donating her as a "present" to the Town Association Hall, where she and the rest of the association proceed to laugh at her relentlessly.